rosareyes/rosareyes/README.md

 Hi folks!👋

-⚡ I'm a Computer Science and Engineering student focusing in front-end development💻 atm, specializing in ReactJS.
-My work with global startups 🌍 has refined my ability to collaborate with diverse teams.
+⚡ I'm a Computer Science and Engineering student focusing in front-end development atm, specializing in ReactJS.
+My work with global startups has refined my ability to collaborate with diverse teams.

 🤓 As a student and a developer, my mission is to creatively and efficiently solve problems.
 Welcome to my GitHub! 🎉